 The couple were photographed in The Royal Suite at The Savoy Hotel in London.
 With Savoir’s heritage rooted in The Savoy and the couple enjoying their honeymoon at this iconic location, it was a natural choice.
 Savoir has once again returned to where it all began.

 The bed featured in the photograph is called The Lenoir.
-Named after Richard D’Oyly Carte’s 2nd wife, Helen Lenoir.
-D’Oyly Carte was the visionary behind the Savoy Hotel in 1889 and who went on to commission the first Savoir bed.
+Named after Richard D’Oyly Carte’s second wife, Helen Lenoir.
+D’Oyly Carte was the visionary behind the Savoy Hotel in 1889 and commissioned the first Savoir bed.